mjcaisse/cppnow-website/src/pages/about/volunteer_program/index.md

 {% case site.volunteer_applications %}
   {% when 'will' %}
-We are not yet accepting application for C++Now {{site.current_year}} Student / Volunteers.
+We are not yet accepting applicatiosn for C++Now {{site.current_year}} Student / Volunteers.
   {% when 'is' %}
 <p style="text-align: center; font-size: 40px;"><a href="/about/volunteer_program/apply/">Apply Now</a></p>
   {% when 'was' %}
-We are no longer accepting application for C++Now {{site.current_year}} Student / Volunteers.
+We are no longer accepting applications for C++Now {{site.current_year}} Student / Volunteers.
 Watch for announcements for next year's conference.
 {% endcase %}

 ### Volunteer Stories